Relative ideals in homological categories, with an application to MV-algebras: Preliminaries

 Here $s'$ is the unique section of the first pullback projection $\pi_1$ obtained by the universal property of the pullback, i.e.\ it is such that $\pi_1\circ s'=id_{J'}$ and $\pi_2\circ s'=s\circ g$.
 The category $\sB$ is \emph{protomodular} \cite{B91} if, for every arrow $g$, the functor $g^*$ defined above is conservative, i.e.\ it reflects isomorphisms.

-A category is \emph{pointed} if it has a zero-object, that is, an object $0$ which is both terminal and initial.
+A category is \emph{pointed} if it has a zero-object, that is, an object $0$ that is both terminal and initial.
 In a pointed category, a \emph{kernel} of a map $p\colon B\to J$ is the pullback of $p$ along the initial map $0\to J$.
 More generally, a \emph{kernel pair} of $p$ is the pullback of $p$ with itself.
 An (internal) equivalence relation is called \emph{effective} when it is the kernel pair of a morphism.
 A category $\sB$ is \emph{regular}, if it is finitely complete, has pullback-stable regular epimorphisms, and all effective equivalence relations admit coequalizers.
 A regular category is \emph{Barr-exact} \cite{Barr} when all equivalence relations are effective.
-A pointed regular protomodular category is called \emph{homological}; it is called \emph{semi-abelian} \cite{JMT02} if it is also Barr-exact and it has finite coproducts.
-The notion of protomodular (and semi-abelian) category encompasses a large number of categories of interest to the algebraist, as for instance the category of groups, rings, Lie algebras, associative algebras, cocommutative Hopf algebras, to name a few.
+A pointed regular protomodular category is called \emph{homological}; it is called \emph{semi-abelian} \cite{JMT02} if it is also Barr exact and has finite coproducts.
+The notion of protomodular (and semi-abelian) category encompasses a wide range of categories of interest to algebraists, including categories of groups, rings, Lie algebras, associative algebras, and cocommutative Hopf algebras, among others.
 Of course, all abelian categories are semi-abelian.

-Finally, recall that, if a finitely complete category is pointed, protomodularity is equivalent to the so called \emph{split short five lemma}.
+Finally, recall that, if a finitely complete category is pointed, protomodularity is equivalent to the so-called \emph{split short five lemma}.
 For the reader's convenience, here we recall a version of it.
 Let $(p,s)$ and $(p',s')$ be two split epimorphisms over $J$, with kernels $(K,k)$ and $(K,k')$ respectively,

 if $\phi$ is a morphism between them, i.e.\ it is such that $p'\circ \phi=p$, $\phi\circ s=s'$ and $\phi\circ k =k'$, then $\phi$ is an isomorphism.